 Fischer, V et al. “Calcium and vitamin D in bone fracture healing and post-traumatic bone turnover.”
 European cells & materials vol. 35 365-385.
 22 Jun.
 2018, doi:10.22203/eCM.v035a25

-The information herein on "Calcium and Vitamin D for Optimal Bone Health" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Calcium and Vitamin D for Optimal Bone Health" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card